NEO INVESTOR ALERT: First and - GuruFocus.com

 Gibbs Law Group reminds investors it has filed the first and only class action lawsuit against NeoGenomics, Inc. (NASDAQ: NEO) and certain of its officers and directors on behalf of investors who purchased NeoGenomics securities from February 27, 2020, through April 26, 2022, inclusive.
-If any investor wishes to apply to be lead plaintiff, the deadline is February 6, 2023.
+Investors have until February 6, 2023, to apply to be appointed as a lead plaintiff in the lawsuit.

-To join the NeoGenomics class action lawsuit or to speak privately with our legal team about your rights in this class action lawsuit, %3Cb%3Eclick+here%3C%2Fb%3E or contact us at 510-876-9368.

 NeoGenomics provides cancer tests and testing services to doctors, clinics, hospitals, and pharmaceutical companies through its network of cancer testing laboratories in the United States, Europe, and Asia.